JSdoubleL/gdl-tag-decomposition/README.md

 # GDL Tagging Decomposition

-Decomposes multi-copy trees in newick format using various methods based of tagging.
+Python script for decomposing multi-copy trees in newick format using various methods based of tagging.

 ## Dependencies